 The Great Barrier Reef Facts and Information

 Great Barrier Reef Facts the GBR is a UNESCO World Heritage-listed natural wonder of the world and is named so with good reason.

-- It stretches 2,600 km along the tropical far north Queensland coast.
-Covering an area nearly 350,000 km2.
-The next largest reef is the Belize reef in the Caribbean spanning only 290 km.
+- The next largest reef is the Belize reef in the Caribbean, spanning only 290 km.

-- The reef is so large that it is the only living thing on Earth that can be seen from space.
+- The reef is so large that it is the only living thing on Earth visible from space.

 Great Barrier Reef Weather

-Being located in the tropics, the reef does not experience the traditional seasons experienced in most of the world.
+Being located in the tropics, the reef does not experience the traditional seasons experienced in most countries.
 Instead of spring, summer, autumn/fall, and winter, the tropical climate has two seasons; “Wet” and “dry”.
 These are identified by the consistently high and low levels of rainfall in each.

 What is Coral?

-Of all the facts about the Great Barrier Reef, the one that surprises most people is about coral.
+Of all the facts about the Great Barrier Reef, the one that surprises most people is coral.
 To the casual observer, coral looks like a plant.
 Seeming to create a vast underwater garden, they are actually animals!
 But, in fact, coral is indeed both an animal and a plant.

 Each coral structure is actually a colony of thousands of tiny connected polyps.
 These are related to jellyfish and sea anemones.
-As the polyps continually divide and connect with each other, they will appear to be a slowly growing garden.
+As the polyps continually divide and connect, they will appear to be a beautiful slow-growing garden.

 How was the Great Barrier Reef created?

 As more coral grows on top, the cycle repeats itself.
-Those submerged rocky surfaces have gradually evolved over time into the impressive reef structures that make up the reef we know today.
+Thus, those submerged rocky surfaces have gradually evolved into the impressive reef structures that make up the reef we know today.

-The Great Barrier Reef was not built overnight and is host to an entire eco-system of marine life.
+Australia’s Great Barrier Reef over 500,000 years old and is host to an entire marine life ecosystem.

-The reef is a protected marine park and tourism is highly regulated to ensure that everyone can enjoy this fragile environment for years to come.
+It is great to know that Tourism is highly regulated to ensure that everyone can enjoy this fragile environment for years to come.